sas2job/Advent-of-Code/2018/Day2/readme.txt

 Of these box IDs, four of them contain a letter which appears exactly twice, and three of them contain a letter which appears exactly three times.
 Multiplying these together produces a checksum of 4 * 3 = 12.

 What is the checksum for your list of box IDs?

+Your puzzle answer was 5928.

+--- Part Two ---
+Confident that your list of box IDs is complete, you're ready to find the boxes full of prototype fabric.

+The boxes will have IDs which differ by exactly one character at the same position in both strings.
+For example, given the following box IDs:

+abcde
+fghij
+klmno
+pqrst
+fguij
+axcye
+wvxyz
+The IDs abcde and axcye are close, but they differ by two characters (the second and fourth).
+However, the IDs fghij and fguij differ by exactly one character, the third (h and u).
+Those must be the correct boxes.

+What letters are common between the two correct box IDs?
+(In the example above, this is found by removing the differing character from either ID, producing fgij.)

+Your puzzle answer was bqlporuexkwzyabnmgjqctvfs.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your advent calendar and try another puzzle.

+If you still want to see it, you can get your puzzle input.

+You can also [Share] this puzzle.